shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-08-setter.md

 # The challenge

 {% hint style="tip" %}
-In `pages/api/celo/setter.ts`, complete the code of the default function.
+In `pages/api/celo/setter.ts`, implement the default function.
+You must replace any instances of `undefined` with working code to accomplish this.
 {% endhint %}

 **Take a few minutes to figure this out.**